 All wards are still closed to visitors in response to COVID-19 (Coronavirus)

-We are continuing the current restrictions to visiting within our Trust until it is safe to re-instate limited visiting.
+To reduce the spread of coronavirus (COVID-19) and to protect our patients and staff, all wards are still closed to visitors.
 Visitors will only be allowed in the exceptional circumstances identified below.
 This has been a difficult decision to make but we feel we cannot prevent the risk of spreading the infection if we allow visitors back to our hospitals.

 Visitors will only be considered in exceptional circumstances, including: